It's all about clean water.

 October 08, 2024

-Notice of Construction/Traffic Alert for Springfield Township - Facility Demolition off Daly Road
+Notice of Construction for Springfield Township - Facility Demolition off Daly Road

 MSD will begin demolishing the Daly Road Treatment Facility, an obsolete facility located in the 8400 block of Daly Road in Finneytown (Springfield Township), on or around October 9.
 The project is scheduled to be completed by spring 2025, pending weather and field conditions.